jadecobra/python_tdd_exercises/source/conventions.rst

 The following are a few conventions to know in python

-* Comments are represented by the hashtag or pound before the thing that is commented for example,
+* Comments are represented by the hashtag or pound before the thing that is commented for example

   .. code-block::

     # This is a comment

-* Enclosures must be closed once open, which means they happen in pairs for example,
+* Enclosures must be closed once open, which means they happen in pairs for example

   .. code-block:: python